GabSchach/HDVis_fork/README.md

 ### Adding request mappings

-For new endpoints and mappings it is usefull to look at [online spring resources](https://www.baeldung.com/spring-requestmapping).
+For new endpoints and mappings it is useful to look at [online spring resources](https://www.baeldung.com/spring-requestmapping).
 A `GetMapping` with a `@PathVariale` called `nodeName` defining the name attribute of a queried node can then look like this.

 The variable is put in a map to be used by the query later.